pipelight/crocuda.nixos/README.md

 This flake makes use of [nixos-tidy](https://github.com/pipelight/nixos-tidy) to recursively import every file from the `default.nix`.
 So you won't encounter any `imports=[]`.

+All tools configuration files are in their original format (non-nixified) in `dotfiles` subdirectories.

+Nix serve as:

+- glue to imports dotfiles.
+- make systemd units when needed.

 ## Installation and Usage (Flake)